Best Rain Jackets for Hiking and Backpacking

 CONS: Side vents aren’t for everyone

-STRAIGHT TALK: The newly revamped Foray II and Aspire II are fantastic options for folks looking for a solid and reliable rain jacket for any occasion.
-With the lightweight design, reliable Gore-Tex protection, and fairly reasonable price, you can rest assured that you’re getting excellent bang for your buck.
+LOOKING CLOSER: The Foray and Aspire received a huge makeover for 2025!
+Most notably, the jackets upped their game with a complete 3-layer waterproof design (the previous version was 2 layers).
+This change seriously increased the jacket’s waterproofing and durability, making it a fantastic option for folks looking for a solid and reliable rain jacket for any occasion.
+This change also increased the coat’s weight by a few ounces.
+It’s still a reasonable weight compared to the competition, but this slight increase, plus a $20 bump in price, is definitely worth noting.
+Overall, with the durable design, reliable Gore-Tex protection, and fairly reasonable price, you can rest assured that you’re getting excellent bang for your buck.
 Additionally, we love the full-length side zips that allow you to vent your entire torso.
 This is particularly useful for staying cool while hiking and wearing a heavy pack.
-Now, this full-length zipper may not be for everyone, but it’s a notable feature that sets the Foray II and Aspire II apart.
+Now, this full-length zipper may not be for everyone, but it’s a notable feature that sets the Foray 3L and Aspire 3L apart.

 VIEW At REI.Com